halfpintutopia/magic-forest-trail/README.md

 ![Colour palette for the website](./docs/media/images/design/colour-palette.png)

-Due to assessibility, and feedback from a Lighthouse test, the red color was changed.
+Feedback from lighthouse testing raised an issue with accessibility and colour contrast.
+As a result, the red colour was changed on the button with white font.

 ## Typography

-Permanent Marker and Overpass Fonts chosen from [Google Fonts](https://fonts.google.com).
-Fonts were chosen to represent fun and playful as well as being clear easy to read.
+Permanent Marker and Overpass Fonts were chosen from [Google Fonts](https://fonts.google.com).
+Fonts were selected to represent fun, playful, clear and easy to read.

 ![Permanent Marker 400](./docs/media/images/typography/permanent_400.png)